meeshkan/hmt/docs/MOCK.md

 ## Daemon mode

-Meeshkan can be launched as a [daemon](https://docs.docker.com/engine/reference/commandline/dockerd/) by providing the `--daemon` flag to the `meeshkan mock` command:
+Mem can be launched as a [daemon](https://docs.docker.com/engine/reference/commandline/dockerd/) by providing the `--daemon` flag to the `meeshkan mock` command:

 ```bash
 $ meeshkan mock --daemon